Guidelines for Players, Parents & Team Managers

 • New to scoring?
 Stand with an experienced parent or use a scoring app.

-The Role of the Team Manager
+The Role of Team Managers

 Team managers play a key role in keeping teams organised and matches running smoothly.

-• Organisation: Manage rosters if the team has an extra player.
-Provide new players with essential information.
+• Manage rosters if the team has an extra player.

 • Team managers set the Order of Merit (see Competition Guide).

-• On match days: Open the clubhouse and supply balls at home matches (see Competition Guide).
-Enter results on Match Centre (home team inputs, away team approves).
+• Enter results on Match Centre (home team inputs, away team approves).

-• Washouts and Forfeit Calls: The team manager is responsible for calling the TM of the other team when they need to forfeit a match.
-The home TM will make the washout calls (see Competition Guide).
+• The team manager is responsible for calling the TM of the other team when they need to forfeit a match.